MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Introduction

+To remedy this, we create \textit{MultiZebraLogic}, a multilingual logical reasoning benchmark using zebra puzzles \citep{zebra_history}.
+First published in 1962, these puzzles require multi-step reasoning: the solver is given objects with attributes and clues describing relationships between them\footnote{The original question was ``Who owns the zebra?'', which has named the puzzle genre.}, finding a solution that satisfies all clues (see Figure~\ref{fig:simple_puzzle}).

+This type of constraint satisfaction problem is easy to generate and requires multiple steps to solve.
+Simple algorithms for solving zebra puzzles exist, but to follow them, most humans would need to draw diagrams of excluded combinations.
+Assuming that such diagrams are allowed, humans can thus solve any zebra puzzle, albeit slowly.

-\citet{madusanka2023} showed that transformer models can interpret logical systems from natural language.
-For zebra puzzles, difficulty can be adjusted by puzzle size \citetlanguageresource{zebralogic}.
-We examine other ways of increasing difficulty by adding red herrings (uninformative clues), more clue types, and a culture-specific theme: Danish smørrebrød (open sandwiches) with different ingredients.
+In building the benchmark we identify appropriate sizes (number of objects and number of attributes per object) for LLM evaluation, and also examine other ways of increasing difficulty by adding red herrings (non-informative clues), more clue types, and a culture-specific theme: Danish smørrebrød (open sandwiches) with different ingredients.